qloudable/qloudable-help/create-demo-lab-help.md

 ### Collaborators

 Alternatively, you can set specific collaborators that can see the demo lab, organized by User, Team, Organization, or domain name (email address).
-Enter the individual emaill address, or the email domain, and select **Add** to add users.
+Enter the individual email address, or the email domain, and select **Add** to add users.

 ![collaborators share](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-sharing_collaborators.gif)